-This course is designed to provide opportunities to apply the knowledge acquired in Nursing Concepts III to provide safe and quality care to culturally diverse acute unstable adult clients in hospitals.
+This course is designed to provide opportunities to apply knowledge acquired in Nursing Concepts I & II to provide safe and quality care to culturally diverse childbearing families, pediatric clients, outpatient centers, clinics, and pediatric health facilities.
+In addition, students will continue to broaden their medical surgical knowledge to mental health clients in hospitals, clinics, and mental health facilities.
 The course also provides for the application of knowledge in community, leadership, and role development.
 Simulation is utilized in addition to clinical experiences in this course.